Italian at its (vegetarian!) finest.

 Fried Eggplant Parmesan vs. Unfried Eggplant Parmesan

-There are a lot of recipes for some variation of eggplant parmesan.
-Usually touted as faster or lighter than versions such as, say, this one, these eggplant parm recipes may taste good.
-These recipes may even more healthy and easy to prepare.
+There are a lot of eggplant parmesan recipes out there.
+Variations touted as easy, faster or lighter than versions such as, say, this one, these eggplant parmesan recipes may taste good.
+These eggplant recipes may even more healthy and easy to prepare.
 But ultimately, they are eggplant parm “lite.”

-So this eggplant parm is the real deal: the old-school, fried eggplant parmesan you’d see at your Italian-American grandmom’s table, or at the neighborhood Italian restaurant, inevitably served with a big ol’ side of spaghetti, garnished with some parsley.
+So this eggplant parmigiana recipe is the real deal: the old-school, fried casserole you’d see at your Italian-American grandmother’s table, or at the neighborhood Italian restaurant, inevitably served with a big ol’ side of spaghetti marinara, garnished with some parsley and a sprinkle of parmesan cheese or pecorino-Romano.

-This baked eggplant parmesan recipe is not technically difficult, but it is time consuming.
+This baked eggplant parmesan is not technically difficult, but it is time consuming.
+But it’s so worth it!

 - The eggplant needs to be peeled, sliced, salted, and patted dry.

-- Then, each slice gets individually dipped in a series of three separate elements (flour, egg, breadcrumbs), and pan fried.
+- Then, each slice gets individually dipped in a series of three separate elements (flour, egg, and breadcrumbs, each in a shallow bowl), and pan fried.

-- After that, fried eggplant is layered with marinara and cheese, and baked for 30 minutes.
+- After that, the fried eggplant slices are layered into a baking dish.
+Then, you’ll layer the eggplant slices with homemade marinara sauce and mozzarella cheese, and baked for 30 minutes.
 All told, you are looking at about two hours.

-I cannot guarantee this recipe’s speed.
+I cannot guarantee this recipe’s speed or that it’s a super easy eggplant parmesan recipe.
 But I can guarantee that this is one of the best eggplant parmesan recipes you will ever have.
 So I’ll leave you with two words: Worth.
 It.

 How do you make your eggplant parmesan?
 Share below!